subpurple/escargot/README.md

 YMSG:

 As of now, only YMSG9 and YMSG10 are implemented.
-It has only been tested on three Yahoo!
+It has only been tested on Yahoo!
+Messenger 5.0.0.1066 and three Yahoo!
 Messenger 5.5 builds, 1237, 1244, and 1246.

 IRC: